Bizarre Business Ideas That Actually Made Millions

 Key Features:

-- Ability to keep overhead costs low (no need for a storefront)
+• Ability to keep costs down (no need for a store front)

 The Million Dollar Strategy How it Made in India:

-- Food Craver: Sales were driven by India’s eagerness toward innovative food.
+• Food Craver: Sales were boosted by India’s interest in new foods.

 Pros:

-- Engages with India, a nation that relishes good food.
+• Talks to India, a country that loves good food.

-- The quirky menus are also easy to experiment with.
+• The strange menus are also easy to try out.

 Cons: